rosensilva/ballerina-samples/web-socket-sample/README.md

     └── index.html

 ```
 The `chatserver` is the package for the chat application server side implementation.
 The `chat_web_client` is the web client for the chat application.
-This guide will more elobarate on the serverside implementation of chat application using WebSocket support in Ballerina.
+This guide will elaborate more on the server-side implementation of chat application using WebSockets in Ballerina.

 ### Implementation of the Chat Application using WebSockets

-Now we have the Ballerina web service skeleton file.
-We only need to add the business logic inside each resource.
-For simplicity, we will use an in-memory map to store the pet data.
-The following code is the completed pet store web service implementation.
+First, you need to import the WebSocket package using the `import ballerina.net.ws;` command.
+Then, you can define a WebSocket web service as `service<ws> ChatApp `.
+Before that you may need to add additional WebSocket configurations using `@ws:configuration` annotation.
+For the chat application we'll give `basePath` as `"/chat/{name}"` and `port` as `9090`.
+Next, we need to add resources for events like Openning a new WebSocket, Closing an exisitng WebSokcets, receiving messages form WebSockets.
+Inside each resource, we can implement the logic as per the requirement.
+In this guide we will implement the chat application logic inside those resources.
+We can use an in-memory map to save all the WebSocket connections.
+Then, we can add the incomming WebSocket connection to the map in the `onOpen` resource, we can remove the WebSocket connection form the map in the `onClose` resource and we can broadcast the message to all the connections in the map at the `onTextMessage` resource.
+Please find the complete implementation of the chat application at `/websocket-chat-app/chatserver/chat_app.bal`

 #### chat_app.bal
 ```ballerina